kernelwernel/VMAware/README.md

 The library is:
 - Very easy to use, with only 4 functions in its public interface
 - Very flexible, with total fine-grained control over what gets executed
-- Cross-platform **(NOTE: MACOS AND WINDOWS ARE NOT EFFECTIVE FOR NOW)**
+- Cross-platform **(NOTE: MACOS IS NOT EFFECTIVE FOR NOW)**
 - Header-only
 - Available with C++11 and above
 - Features up to 50+ techniques
-- Able to detect VMware, VirtualBox, QEMU, KVM, Parallels, and much more
+- Able to detect VMware, VirtualBox, QEMU, KVM, Parallels, and [much more](https://github.com/kernelwernel/VMAware/blob/v0.2/docs/documentation.md#vmbrand)
 - Able to detect semi-VM technologies like hypervisors, docker, and wine
 - Able to guess the VM brand
 - Memoized, meaning past results are cached and retrieved if ran again for performance benefits

 - - -

-**IMPORTANT:** The library is currently in alpha version, so more improvements and cross-compatibility fixes are planned (especially for Windows which I'm currently working on improving).
+**IMPORTANT:** The library is currently in the alpha stage, so more improvements and cross-compatibility fixes are planned (especially for MacOS and Windows which I'm currently working on improving).
 I don't recommend using this for any serious projects for now.

 Also, this library doesn't guarantee it'll be accurate.
-If you found a false negative then please create an issue with information on what your VM is, what OS you're using, and other useful information.
+If you found a false negative then please create an issue with information on what your VM is, what OS you're using, and other useful details.

 - - -